KinsonDigital/VelaptorDocs/docs/api/Velaptor.Content.Fonts.Font.md

 ### ToGlyphMetrics(string)

-Returns all of the glyph metrics for the given text.
+Returns all the glyph metrics for the given text.

 ```csharp
 public Velaptor.Graphics.GlyphMetrics[] ToGlyphMetrics(string text);